Many people within Derbyshire live in flood risk areas.

 The Environment Agency is responsible for issuing flood warnings to the public.
 If you live within a flood warning area, you can register with the Environment Agency (opens in a new window) to receive this service for free.

-The Environment Agency provide a dedicated Floodline information service on 0845 988 1188.
-The line operates 24 hours a day, seven days a week.
+The Environment Agency provide a dedicated Floodline information service tel: 0845 988 1188.
+The line operates 24 hours per day, seven days per week.

 Flood warning information (opens in a new window) can be obtained through the Environment Agency's website, which is updated every 15 minutes.
 You can search for flood warnings by postcode, river, or town.